jaynath-d/node-jdbc-driver/README.md

 // ES6
 import JdbcDriver, { ConnectionType } from 'node-jdbc-driver';
 ```

+## Common Usage
+Below are some minimal usage examples demonstrating how to use the `node-jdbc-driver` package.

 ### Connection Setup
 For different types of databases, you need to provide specific connection details.